What causes landscaping budget blowouts?

 Then the quote arrives… and the cost is far higher than expected.

-Typically, one of the following happens:
+Typically, one of the following will happen:

-• You ask the landscaper for suggestions to lower the cost
+• You ask the landscaper for suggestions to lower the cost to actually create the garden

 Why did this happen?